nehaljwani/team.exiv2.org/book/IMaEA.md

 There are numerous build options provided for Exiv2.
 The documentation for this is in [README.md](README.md).
 Most of the options concern dependencies, the configuration { debug | release }, kind { static | shared }, configuration { 32 | 64 }, run-time { shared | static }, compiler { GCC | Clang | 2008 | ... | 2019 } and the language standard { 98 | 11 | 14 | 17 }.
 As you will appreciate the build matrix is huge.

-There are a number of convenience options to build packages for release, the on-line documentation, unit_tests, with ASAN support.
-ASAN is the "Address Sanitizer".
+There are a number of convenience options to build packages for release, on-line documentation, unit_tests and ASAN support.
+ASAN is the "Address Sanitiser".
 When this option is selected, the code is built and instrumented with address checking.
 Every memory access is tested before use.
-This has a considerable performance penalty and is only intended for test and development purposes and shouldn't be used in production.
+This has a considerable performance penalty and is only intended for test and development purposes.
+It shouldn't be used in production.

-An interesting option is to BUILD\_WITH\_CCACHE.
-This option can dramatically speed up rebuilding by caching compiled code for future use.
-If CCache determines that there are no code or configuration changes, the compiled object from the cache is copied.
+An interesting option is BUILD\_WITH\_CCACHE.
+This option can dramatically speed up rebuilding by caching compiled code.
+If CCache determines that there are no code or configuration changes, the compiled object from the cache is used.
 This can boost build performance by 100x.

 While lots of effort has been invested in the CMakeLists.txt and *.cmake files, some users may want something that has never been investigated by Team Exiv2.
 For example, we do not support building for ARM processors.
 It's highly likely that Exiv2 can be successfully built for those machines and the recommended way is to use options such as -DCMAKE\_CXX\_FLAGS to introduce the necessary compiler and linker options.
 Other examples of "possible, yet not supported" are to request Visual Studio to use Clang, or its own CMake support, or its own Package Manager.

-Regrettably there are users who look to Team Exiv2 to support for every possible configuration.
+Regrettably there are users who look to Team Exiv2 to support every possible configuration.
 This is mission impossible.
-The essential thing is the cross-platform C++ code is built and tested and many platforms.
+The essential thing is that we have built and tested our code and many platforms.
 Users will always think of novel ways in which to build and deploy.

 [TOC](#TOC)
 <div id="13-3">
 ### 13.3) Security

-To be written.
+This is discussed in detail here: [11 Security](#11).

 [TOC](#TOC)
 <div id="13-4">